 Why is the shortage of affordable homes been so persistent over the last several years?

 - Homeowners are staying put longer.
-They are concerned with the fact that if they sell their home, they might not find something to buy and be forced to take temporary housing.
-Instead of moving, they are putting on additions or creating more space by renovating basements or attics into living space.
+They are concerned that if they sell their home, they might not find something to buy and be forced to take temporary housing.
+Instead of moving, they are adding or creating more space by renovating basements or attics into living space.

-- Our aging Americans, the baby-boomer generation, are staying in their family homes longer rather than downsizing.
-Many have aging parents who need care and maybe living in their home or grown children who are moving back because they can’t afford to buy a home.
+- Our aging Americans, the baby-boomer generation, stay in their family homes longer than downsize.
+Many have aging parents who need care and maybe live in their home or grown children moving back because they can’t afford to buy a home.

 - Levels of new construction are not keeping pace with the demand for affordable housing.
-Due to escalating prices of building materials and land, federal, state and local fees and permit requirements, and a labor shortage, it has become cost-prohibitive to build affordable housing.
+Due to escalating building materials and land prices, federal, state, and local fees and permit requirements and a labor shortage has become cost-prohibitive to build affordable housing.

 Advice for Twin Cities home buyers

 The inventory situation is not liking to improve any time soon.
 Have your pre-approval in your hand and move fast if you want to buy a home.
 Another option is to buy a fixer up and renovate it into your dream home.
-There is less competition for homes that are dated and in need of TLC.
+There is less competition for dated homes and in need of TLC.

 Advice for Twin Cities home sellers

 I repeat what I said earlier.
 If you decide to sell, don’t just throw your home out there as is.
-Showing your home to the best advantage still matters in regards to how fast you sell and the offer price.
+Showing your home to the best advantage still matters regarding how fast you sell and the offer price.